laguna humantay trek

 • Mollepata to Saoryapampa one-way by Cab = ~30-40 Soles (total)

-• Entrance to Laguna Humantay = 10 Soles
+• Entrance to the Laguna Humantay = 10 Soles

 • Pay the Entrance Fee in Mollepata